Struckdown/Struckdown.github.io/blog/DragonQuest.md

 * Charles Zhai
 * Wang Dong

+I was overall responsible of the general implementation of the game, as well as bug fixing and general QA.
 I primarily worked as one of the lead developers and designer for this project, designing all the combat scenarios and their implementations, as well as the Wizard mini-game and Empire mini-game in two of the endings.
-I did a bunch of the implementation of the game, as well as bug fixing and general QA.
+I also designed and implemented the cavern mini-dungeon.

-![Screenshot of DragonQuest Gameplay](/assets/DragonQuestGameplay.png)
+![Screenshot of DragonQuest Gameplay](/assets/DragonQuestGameplay.png) Here is the player encountering an ogre, which starts a turn based combat sequence.

 [Trailer of the game](https://www.youtube.com/watch?v=w77T-H4zvKs&feature=youtu.be)